roozbehshafieebafti/front-platform/README.md

 **With this commands you are able to create your front-end applictions easly and with high level of flexibility**.

 ### lets get started:
-before each action, please be sure all requirements are installed in your system
+before each action, please be sure all requirements are installed on your system

 * Node JS
 * yarn